 Aleah has been an integral part of the Uncle Marty’s team since April of 2018.
 She worked with us through high school and early college, bringing on board behind her two brothers (Clark and Callum) and her mom (Julie).
 A jack of all trades and a solver of all problems, she is a friend and ally to our clients, always going out of her way to do everything she can to make sure everyone has the best experience possible.

-In 2021, Aleah got an amazing internship that turned into a job in her true field of passion, environmental science.
-She now works with the Community Science Institute, keeping an eye on the Cayuga Lake watershed to ensure our local water supply remains healthy.
-She’ll soon be off to further her education in environmental studies and, though not seen much at Uncle Marty’s anymore, will always be a core O. G. member of our team and a dear friend to all.
+In 2021, Aleah got an amazing internship that turned into a job in her true field of passion, environmental science, and is now studying at the University of Vermont.
+She has spent a lot of time working with the Community Science Institute, keeping an eye on the Cayuga Lake watershed to ensure our local water supply remains healthy.
+Though not seen much at Uncle Marty’s anymore, will always be a core O. G. member of our team and a dear friend to all.

 Cindy & Dub